kraemr/fiserv/README.md

 # fiserv

-Simple to use file-server offering fuzzy-search, tags, accounts and more
+Simple to use file-server offering fuzzy-search, tags, accounts and more, currently just a project for me to get used to Spring Boot

 # Architecture